Agnes of Navarre- 22nd 1355

 Gaston rubbed his hand over his face.
 ‘Maybe I did and maybe I didn’t.
 I certainly don’t want the heir to Foix and Bearn to be a child fathered by a musical priest.
 Anyway, this discussion is irrelevant.
 I now believe I must advance my ambitions in a totally different way.
 I need to raise a larger standing army and that requires money.
 So for both our sakes go and remind your brother Charles of his obligations.
 Go to Pamplona and get the dowry.’

 Gaston narrowed his eyes.
 ‘The Black Prince has returned to Bordeaux.
-If Charles will not pay what is owed to me ask the Prince to exert pressure on him.
-Charles is supposed to be negotiating a deal with the English so that might be possible.
+If Charles will not pay what is owed to me then go to Bordeaux and ask the Prince to exert pressure on him.
+Charles is supposed to be negotiating a deal with the English, so that might be possible.

-Alternatively write to your sister Blanche, Dowager Queen of France, no less, She is supposed to be helping Charles to come to terms with the French.
+Alternatively write to your sister Blanche, Dowager Queen of the Franks, no less, She is supposed to be helping Charles to come to terms with the Franks.
 If that is so perhaps she might help.’

 Agnes narrowed her eyes.
 ‘And why aren’t you coming with me?’

 Gaston winced.
 ‘I think we can assume that as the Prince was willing to snatch Ximene away from me, he is not currently full of good will towards me.
 I am going to have to work on that.
 In the meantime, you may well do better than I could.
 Agnes don’t argue with me… just go.’